Shopify/prettier-plugin-liquid/docs/contributing/index.md

 const prettyCode: string = print(ast, getPrettierRcConfig());
 ```

-So our formatter is really just the combination of the two:
+So our formatter is the combination of the two:

 ```typescript
 function format(sourceCode: string, config: Config): string {